 Oil or Oil Mix

 You can use any vegetable oil you like such as EVOO, coconut, avocado, jojoba, grape seed, almond, argan or castor oil.
 I initially started with, and still use, EVOO because I had it at home, it is affordable to buy when compared to other oils and it penetrates the hair shaft.
 As I said before not all oils are the same and your hair will benefit more if you use penetrating oils.
-Apart from coconut, all oils I mentioned before can penetrate the hair but will need more than 30 minutes to do it.
+Apart from coconut, which takes about 30 mn, all the oils I just mentioned will take several hours to penetrate the hair cuticle.
 That is why I do it overnight!
 You can, of course, make your own mix of preferred vegetable oils.

 Tip: Castor oil is a very thick oil, which can make your hair feel greasy even after you wash it and some people complain that it causes them an itchy scalp.
 To avoid this dilute/mix it with another oil(s).